 - Best for consumers needing a backup power source for their home, business or RV.

 All Power is based in North Carolina and manufactures and distributes power equipment worldwide.
 Its products include engines, pressure washers, lawn mowers, snow blowers and portable generators.
-Its line of portable generators include 15 models that are powered by either gas, propane or diesel.
+Its line of portable generators includes 15 models that are powered by either gas, propane or diesel.

 - Gasoline generators: All Power’s line of gasoline-powered generators have a power output ranging from 1,300-8,000 watts and a one- to eight-gallon fuel capacity.
 Each gasoline model comes with a low-oil shutdown feature to prevent engine damage from lack of oil and wheel kits to make transportation easy and convenient.